-This epic Valentine's Day fault line cake is full of rich chocolate cake and creamy peanut butter frosting!
+This epic sprinkles fault line cake is full of rich chocolate cake and creamy peanut butter frosting!
 The icing and sprinkles create a design that mimics a fault line, as if the glittery sprinkles are bursting forth from this delicious cake!

 What is a Fault Line Cake?

-I made this Valentine's Day Fault Line Cake for my family when we all got together the day prior to the big V-Day to watch the Super Bowl.
+I made this Valentine's Day Fault Line Cake for my family!
 And I thought, what better way to say "I love you" than showing up with an epic layer cake in my hands!?

 I don't know about you, but sometimes I get into the mode of a ridiculous optimist.
 I figured, if I'm already trying a brand new technique that looks difficult and time consuming, why not try TWO new decorating techniques at the same time!?
 How hard can it be?? *foreshadowing*

-I added a few drops of purple food dye and began kneading the color into some of the fondant.
-As I kneaded it, it started to take on this gorgeous marble or tie-dye effect, so I left it like that.
-Then I made a heart template from paper and used that to cut out heart shapes from the rolled-out fondant.
+- Colors: I added a few drops of purple food dye and began kneading the color into some of the fondant.
+As I kneaded it, it started to take on this gorgeous marble or tie-dye effect.

 This was not my first rodeo with royal icing.
-I've made it before (with varying degrees of success) to decorate sugar cookies, pop tart macarons, a gigantic Harry-Potter themed gingerbread house, and an itty bitty gingerbread village.
+I've made it before (with varying degrees of success) to decorate sugar cookies, pop tart macarons and a gigantic Harry-Potter themed gingerbread house.

-I love sprinkles, but I've rarely used them before.
+I love sprinkles!
 It's like edible glitter confetti!
 I mixed several different types of sprinkles together so there was a variety of shapes, sizes and shades of pink and white.

 Pro Tip #1: When you're decorating with sprinkles, I recommend to put a large baking sheet underneath.
 This will help catch all the sprinkles that don't stick to the icing, so it'll make clean-up way easier.